kchens/kchens.github.io/pages/words/01_28_2014_Learning_How_To_Learn_Final.md

 If you work hard, here's how you play hard (so you can work better).

 #####Diffuse Mode
-Story goes that [Archimedes discovered the mathematical equation for volume](https://en.wikipedia.org/wiki/Eureka_%28word%29) taking a bath.
+Story goes that [Archimedes discovered the mathematical equation for volume](https://en.wikipedia.org/wiki/Eureka_%28word%29) while taking a bath.
 Just as Archimedes *let go* of his focus on the problem (taking a step back from his using his prefrontal cortext), the back of his mind kept working on the problem.
 Academics call this "background" processing the Diffuse mode.

 The Diffuse mode is when the brain starts making connections between neurons outside of those normally used for chunking.
 In this state, the brain can come up with new, creative, and "big picture" ways to thinking about a problem.